 What does this have to do with the Charitable Foundation?
 The Foundation’s purpose is to assist the Surveying Community by providing tuition assistance to students who plan to become Surveyors, or young associates trying to get their license.
 But what if there aren’t any students in the pipeline or local classes for your associates to take?

-Over the next few months, the Foundation will be examining ways to encourage high school students to consider Surveying as a profession.
+The Foundation will be examining ways to encourage high school students to consider Surveying as a profession.
 Perhaps we need more career day programs, or internships during the summer where an experienced surveyor can mentor a student for a few months.
 Or maybe we can film a YouTube video explaining some of the new technological trends that are appearing and share it with high school students and their teachers.

 We will also be looking at ways to help those associates, who are already in the pipeline, get the training they need to get licensed.
 Wil Anderson, the current Chair of both the Foundation and KSLS Education Committee, recently said that he would like to request “not only your ideas to help these associates get their LS, but also for you to ask the associates you work with for their opinion.”
 He is interested in their opinions on the available educational opportunities for them to meet the criteria set by the KSBTP, and also the locations and costs required to meet those criteria.
 Wil commented that “This is a common discussion topic at Surveying Profession meetings in the USA, and to that end we are branching out to determine cooperation and coordination from those other State Societies and NSPS.”